philiplambok/realiser/README.md

 ## Contributing
 PR are welcome!

-You can use [the issue tab](https://github.com/philiplambok/realiser/issues) for asking me a question about this engine, or report a bug, or even if you want to request a feature.
+You can use [the issue tab](https://github.com/philiplambok/realiser/issues) for asking me a question about this engine, or report a bug, or even to request a feature.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).